gabriel-aquino-jr/gabriel-aquino-jr/README.md

 - 👋 Hi, I’m @gabriel-aquino-jr , from Brazil, currently living in Canada
-- 👀 I’m interested in C#, JavaScript, CSS, OOP, SQL, Flutter
+- 👀 I’m interested in C#, JavaScript, Node, Java, OOP, SQL, Flutter
-- 🌱 I’m currently learning C# OOP, JavaScript, SQL, Flutter
+- 🌱 I’m currently learning Java, Node, ASP.NET MVC, N-Tier Development
-- 💞️ I’m looking to collaborate on C# Libs, scripts
+- 💞️ I’m looking to collaborate on either back-end or front-end projects
-- 📫 How to reach me ...
+- 📫 You can reach me on my linkein profile in my Bio

 <!---
 gabriel-aquino-jr/gabriel-aquino-jr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.